gillesboisson/blender-probes-export/readme.md

 # Blender probes

-Blender probes is blender plugin allowing to precompute reflectance and indirect luminance from blender and export data for use in external engine.
-It is based on blender probes object (reflection cubemap and irradiance grid) which has been design for blender eevee internal engine which not allow exporting baked data.
+Blender probes is blender plugin allowing to precompute reflectance, indirect luminance from blender and export data for use in external engine.
+It is based on blender probes object (reflection cubemap and irradiance grid) which has been design for blender eevee internal engine but not allowing baked data export.

-The goal is to have a complete which export data using only blender internal API only in order to make it as multiplatform as blender.

 ## License